 S = I + (S – I)

 Why do we do this?
 Well, private investment is the backbone of private sector equity.
-As we showed above, private investment can add to private sector investment.
+As we showed above, private investment can add to private sector saving.
 When we built our house we were not wealthier in financial asset terms because our assets netted.
 But when you consider the investment spending produced a real asset then we are better off.
 In the case of reality, the net worth in US households of roughly $70 trillion is largely built on the back of private investment.
 If you just took (S-I) = (G-T) you might presume that we are all just sitting around sucking our thumbs waiting for the government to spend money and issue bonds so we can live our lives.
 But that doesn’t accurately reflect reality.
 Net out investment and you’ve missed the most important piece of the economic puzzle.
 It’s better to start to understand the monetary system by focusing on private investment and thinking of government as an important facilitating piece.
 Get that backwards and you’ll build a world view that gets the relationship precisely backwards by assuming that the monetary system starts with the government or, worse, you’ll misunderstand the important relationship between investment and the real goods and services we produce.

 Of course, this is a financial asset view of the world.
 At the aggregate level all financial assets net to zero and so stripping out sectors leaves us with a fallacy of composition.
 So, anything saved in financial terms was dissaved by some other sector.
 Balance sheets balance.
 And all the various sectors are claims by other sectors.
 For instance, the corporate sector issues assets, but the household sector owns the corporate sector so its liabilities and assets necessarily offset.
 Same thing is true for the government which is essentially owned by the domestic residents of any particular economy.
 So, what’s important for the purpose of understanding “net” financial assets is not just the balance of finance assets, but the balance of financial assets relative to non-financial assets.
-Non-financial assets, after all, are the only true measure of “net” assets since they have no corresponding liability in the rest of the economy.
+Non-financial assets, after all, are the only true measure of “net” assets since they have no corresponding liability in the aggregate economy.

 In sum, a lot of this discussion is contingent on specific details and the specific intra-sector relationships and how they produce net assets for the economy.
 That requires a discussion about each specific economy and its various balance sheet relationships.
 Therefore, we should be careful making generalizations based on accounting identities.